How this retailer got robots and humans to work in harmony

 In 2009, Huang co-founded Astro Ape Studios, a mobile gaming company that Zynga acquired.
 He and the other cofounders, many who he knew since middle school in Edison, New Jersey, later left Zynga and started Boxed in 2013 out of Huang's garage.

-The company has raised $132 million in funding, according to Crunchbase, and went from $40,000 in sales its first year to more than $100 million last year, Huang said.
+The company has raised $165 million in funding, according to Boxed, and went from $40,000 in sales its first year to more than $100 million last year, Huang said.

 He said his working class upbringing was one of the reasons he wanted to retrain Boxed's warehouse workers and not lay them off.
 Boxed's rapid growth is another reason why his company was able to hold onto its employees and shift their positions to fulfill new needs.
 That kind of quick expansion is also why Amazon, the biggest e-commerce company worldwide, has also been on a massive hiring spree despite its work building warehouse robots and other automated systems.